 - Students to demonstrate knowledge of relevant analytic methods, and to recognize and apply quantitative algorithms, techniques and interpret results.

 - Students to demonstrate strategic thinking skills, combined with a solid technical foundation in data and model-driven decision-making.

 - Students to develop the ability to apply critical and analytical methods to formulate and solve science, engineering, medical, and business problems.

 - Students will examine real-world examples to place data-mining techniques in context, to develop data-analytic thinking, and to illustrate that proper application is as much an art as it is a science.

-Students must develop and demonstrate a working knowledge of decision making under uncertainty, be able to build optimization models that incorporate random parameters: static stochastic optimization, two-stage optimization with recourse, chance-constrained optimization, and sequential decision making.
+- [6000 Levels]: Students must develop and demonstrate an ability to apply appropriate analytic techniques under conditions of uncertainty, be able to build optimization models that incorporate random parameters: static stochastic optimization, two-stage optimization with recourse, chance-constrained optimization, and sequential decision making

 COVID-19 code of conduct :